Explore the latest books of this year!

 3.6(392)Add rating

-For fans of Sarah Dessen and John Green, this is a breathtaking debut about a couple who fall in love...twice.
-Reena Montero has loved Sawyer LeGrande for as long as she can remember.
-But he's never noticed that Reena even exists...until one day, impossibly, he does.
+Before: Reena Montero has loved Sawyer LeGrande for as long as she can remember: as natural as breathing, as endless as time.
+But he's never seemed to notice that Reena even exists until one day, impossibly, he does.
 Reena and Sawyer fall in messy, complicated love.
-Then Sawyer disappears without a word, leaving a devastated—and pregnant—Reena behind.
-Almost three years have passed, and there's a new love in Reena's her daughter.
-Reena's gotten used to life without Sawyer, but just as suddenly as he disappeared, he turns up again.
-Reena wants nothing to do with him, though she'd be lying if she said his being back wasn't stirring something in her.
+But then Sawyer disappears from their humid Florida town without a word, leaving a devastated—and pregnant—Reena behind.
+After: Almost three years have passed, and there's a new love in Reena's life: her daughter, Hannah.
+Reena's gotten used to being without Sawyer, and she's finally getting the hang of this strange, unexpected life.
+But just as swiftly and suddenly as he disappeared, Sawyer turns up again.
+Reena doesn't want anything to do with him, though she'd be lying if she said Sawyer's being back wasn't stirring something in her.
 After everything that's happened, can Reena really let herself love Sawyer LeGrande again?
+In this breathtaking debut, Katie Cotugno weaves together the story of one couple falling in love—twice.

 How to Love